kirkampong/TwitterGifBot/README.md

 ## Issues
 * **Spurious replies** [https://github.com/kirkampong/TwitterGifBot/issues/2#issue-541421612]
   - Twitter APIs dont deal w/replies vs mentions in a good way, making it hard to write the bot the way I want (which is slightly different from bots like `@QuotedReplies`).
-Added the **#advice** requirement as a wrokaround :( .
+Was forced to add the **#advice** requirement as a (hopefully) temporary workaround.
 Perhaps may be possible to write a custom API just for this sometime in the future.

 * **RateLimitError** [https://developer.twitter.com/en/docs/basics/rate-limiting]
   - Error Msg >> `tweepy.error.RateLimitError: [{'message': 'Rate limit exceeded', 'code': 88}]`